Wolverine

 | Cycle guidance | Usually 6 to 12 weeks, often a loading phase then maintenance. |

 | Notes | Because it is a blend, one injection gives both peptides in a fixed ratio you cannot change.
-If you want to run TB-500 twice weekly and BPC-157 daily, as their single protocols suggest, you would need separate vials.
-See the component plot below to compare how each clears. |
+If you want to run TB-500 twice weekly and BPC-157 daily, as their single protocols suggest, you would need separate vials. |

 5.Reconstitution